Home > Study > Short Courses > Ecological Futures Camp

 Our popular 5-day residential for young people is back!

 Experience Black Mountains College and explore your future.
-How can you use your passions and skills to make a difference in a climate changed world?
+How can you use your passions and skills to make a difference in a climate-changed world?

-At the heart of the journey sits a real-life challenge around housing and construction.
-Situated on our 120-acre farm and with the contribution of professionals, you will collaborate to problem-solve, imagining your future and that of housing, infrastructure and (natural) building against the context of climate change.
-You will explore how you can apply yourself – personally and professionally – to deliver such solutions and make a positive change.
+You will explore how you can apply yourself – personally and professionally – to make positive systemic change.
 We will work together, engaging bodies and minds, to explore new ways of being in the world, to live well and do good!

 Who is this for?